 6. Easy and effective administration and reporting

-You don’t want to get tied into a contract only to find that you’re spending hours adding learners, struggling to manage them once on the system and finding yourself unable to access the reporting you need.
+Ensure that you have several members of your L&D function test the admin profile and settings before making a decision asyou don’t want to get tied into a contract only to find that you’re spending hours adding learners, struggling to manage them once on the system and finding yourself unable to access the reporting you need.

-7. Authoring tools
+7. Avoid authoring tools

 8. Collaboration and social learning tools

-For a learning platform to be truly effective, you need to be offering more than just L&D-defined content and courses.
+To maximise the effectiveness of any solution, you need to be offering more than just L&D-defined content and courses.

 9. Integrated and fully documented API

 You may have other software to integrate with, such as your CRM or talent management/HR database, so it’s important that your online learning platform can “talk to” existing systems in order to save on additional time and resource transferring data from one to another.

 Whilst it’s rare that any online learning platform will already integrate with all of your existing systems when you purchase it, ensuring that it has a fully documented application program interface (API) will mean that you can effectively integrate this with whatever systems you need in the fullness of time.

 The key aspect of API is that it is fully documented, so you are not reliant on the provider to set this up for you at a potentially hefty cost.
 If you have developers internally they can do this for you at no additional charge.